JI1IN/Task-Tracker/README.md

-# Task Tracker App
+# TaskMaster

 ## Overview
-The Task Tracker App is a web-based application built using Flask and React to help users manage and organize tasks.
+TaskMaster is a web-based application built using Flask and React to help users manage and organize tasks.
 It allows users to create task lists, add tasks with due dates and priorities, mark tasks as completed, and delete tasks.
 The app features a simple and user-friendly interface to manage tasks efficiently.

 ## Features
 - **Create Task Lists**: Users can create multiple task lists to organize their tasks.